 If you’ve been married for less than a year and are unable to obtain a divorce then an annulment could be the answer.
-It can also be used if you have a religious background which means you are unable to divorce, but in order to annul a marriage you must prove the marriage is not valid.
-This could be because you are related, the same sex, under age, already married or not valid for another reason.
+It can also be used if you have a religious background which means you are unable to divorce, but to annul a marriage you must prove the marriage is not valid.
+This could be because you are related, the same sex, under age, already married, or not valid for another reason.

-The marriage can also be annulled if it wasn’t consummated, if one partner didn’t consent to the wedding, or were forced to, if one partner was carrying a sexually transmitted disease when the marriage took place, or if the woman was carrying another man’s child during the wedding.
+The marriage can also be annulled if it wasn’t consummated, if one partner didn’t consent to the wedding, or was forced to, if one partner was carrying a sexually transmitted disease when the marriage took place, or if the woman was carrying another man’s child during the wedding.

-Most people end up getting a divorce, rather than an annulment as the procedure is more complicated and time consuming than a divorce, and more difficult to prove.
+Most people end up getting a divorce, rather than an annulment as the procedure is more complicated and time-consuming than a divorce, and more difficult to prove.
 It also involves both parties having to attend a hearing in open court before a circuit judge.

 Is a Judicial Separation the same as a Separation Agreement?

 As confusing as it may seem, a judicial separation is not the same as a separation agreement – a judicial separation requires a formal court application, while a separation agreement is something that can be made informally between spouses.

 When should you get a separation agreement?

 If you do plan to get divorced one day, then it is well-advised to enter into a separation agreement to put the separation in writing, so this can be referred to later during the divorce to prove consent and agreement between both parties.